Voter Registration and Election Information

-Register in person at the Village Clerk’s office on the second floor at Village Hall by October 11, 2022.
+Register in person at the Village Clerk’s office on the second floor at Village Hall.
 You must display two pieces of identification.
 Neither needs to be a photo ID, but one must include your current address.
 Acceptable forms of ID include:.

 - Illinois State ID

 - Employee or Student ID

 - Birth Certificate

 - Utility Bill in Applicant's Name